CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

 The fact that we are getting this error message confirms that existence of an *SQLi vulnerability*, but it is also kind enough to provide us with some extra information and let us know that the server uses *MySQL server*.

-We can now try a *Union-Based SQLi* byusing the `UNION` clause to extract the information needed.
+We can now try a *Union-Based SQLi* by using the `UNION` clause to extract the information needed.

 1. First, our goal is to get rid of the error message.

 ```SQL
 admin?user=1 UNION SELECT 1;--
 ```